shiftkey/brendanforster.com/content/post/2018-07-08-rebooting-on-hugo.md

  - I'd heard about [Netlify](https://www.netlify.com/) but for some reason hadn't connected that I could use it for hosting this blog, and Andrew's post talked about [Hugo](http://gohugo.io/) which I've dabbled with for another project and figured I could port the existing content over (some of it I just want to leave in the past).

 Anyway, the new source for this site is available on [GitHub](https://github.com/shiftkey/brendanforster.com) and now supports HTTPS, so that was a couple of hours well spent on a lazy Sunday.
 I'll likely be tweaking the theme some more as I get settled in and try to write more often.

+Some other notes:

+ - the use of YAML front matter in Hugo meant I was able to port things over fairly quickly
+ - Hugo uses [aliases](https://gohugo.io/content-management/urls/#how-hugo-aliases-work) to handle redirects - each path you specify in the front matter results in a stub page with `http-equiv="refresh"` meta tags to perform the redirect.
+Not sure how I feel about this approach as serving up the proper `HTTP 30*` response feels More Correct™, and there's probably a way to do it with Netlify if I wanted to push that out of each page, but whatever.
+ - I chose a fairly vanilla theme and tweaked the layout a bit, but I'll venture out to something more custom once I figure out what I want to write about and how to organize things
+ - I discarded most of the old posts with syntax highlighting, so I'll figure what that experience looks like with an upcoming post.